vigetlabs/pointless-corp-astro/README.md

 /
 ├── public/
 ├── src/
+│   └── layouts/
+│       └── Application.astro
 │   └── pages/
 │       └── index.astro
+│   └── storyblok/
+│       └── bloks/
+│       └── components/
 └── package.json
 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory.

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project, from a terminal.
+Make sure to `nvm use`!

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |